DD7600/ChocoVanillaPackage/README.md

 >I created a PowerShell script for Chocolatey which installs common freeware applications and optionally tools for more advanced uses, like git and VS Code.
 All fully customizable.

-*With this script, you can set up a *vanilla* Windows PC within minutes.*
+*With this script, you can set up a **your software tools within minutes.**

-# Short installation instructions
-Install [Chocolatey](https://chocolatey.org/), download the script, and run it.
-You will be asked if the basic apps bundle or developer apps bundle should be installed.
-Chocolatey then pulls the applications from the official servers and installs them in the background.

-For a more detailed description see section [below](#detailed-installation-instructions).

 # Included Applications

 All applications are very common freeware, so I refer you to the corresponding websites for further explanation.

 Which of the apps are to be installed can be fully customized and extended.
-Simply delete, uncomment or add lines in the script.
+Simply delete, **uncomment or add lines in the script.**

 (<img src="readme-images/1a.png">: Installed by default, <img src="readme-images/0.png">: Optionally installed )